Merkoba/Hue/configuration.md

 "big_keyboard_scroll"
 >The amount scrolled in pixels for a bigger scroll.
 By using pageUp or pageDown.

-"afk_timeout_duration"
->When a user has had the tab unfocused (changing applications is currently not detected as being unfocused by browsers, so this means being on a different tab) for this amount of time, the user will be considered internally as afk.
-When afk is true it the tab won't load new changed images until the user focuses the tab again.
-This is to be avoid an abandoned tab from loading lots of images for no purpose, to save bandwidth.

 "roomlist_cache"
 >When the public rooms list is requested, it will get cached so subsequent requests won't trigger a whole analysis again, to save processing power.
 This controls how long that cache will be valid until it's time to generate it again with the next request.